KIN-Kinesiology

 KIN 102.
 Intermediate Swimming/Swimmer Course.
 1 Hour.

-The intermediate swim course is part of the American Red Cross "Learn to Swim" Program, which is designed for learning and improving swim strokes.
-Gaining the knowledge and skills needed in basic water safety is the common theme in providing the information and resources to make participation in aquatics activities a lifetime pursuit.
+This course provides the intermediate swimmer the opportunity to improve swim strokes and includes part of the American Red Cross "Learn to Swim" Program.
+Students will gain the knowledge and skills needed in basic water safety and resources to make participation in aquatics activities a lifetime pursuit.
 Students must be able to jump in the deep end, recover and tread or float for one minute, then swim 25 yards using crawl stroke or elementary backstroke.

 KIN 103.
 Lifeguard Training.
 1 Hour.

-The American Red Cross Lifeguarding course focuses on training people who are already good swimmers.
-The course covers the skills and knowledge required for effective lifeguarding at swimming pools and at nonsurf, open-water beaches.
+This course provides the strong swimmer with the skills and knowledge required for effective lifeguarding at swimming pools, non-surf, and open-water beaches.
+Students will have the opportunity to earn their lifeguarding certification from The American Red Cross.
 Must be able to swim 300 yards continuously and surface dive 7 - 10 feet to retrieve a 10 lb. object.

 KIN 104.
 Tennis.
 1 Hour.